Yrahcaz7/The-Septenary-Forest/docs/main-mod-info.md

 ## Less important things

-- `backgroundStyle`: A CSS object containing the styling for the background of the full game.
+- `backgroundStyle`: **optional**.
+A CSS object containing the styling for the background of the full game.
 Can be a function!

 - `maxTickLength()`: Returns the maximum tick length in seconds.
 Only really useful if you have something that reduces over time, which long ticks mess up (usually a challenge).